shumbul/NeST/DESIGNDOC.md

 commands to make the network use mptcp and also specify how should the additional connection act.

 Following approach-2 we should create,
-1. a function which executes using a link as backup
+1. a function which executes, making a link as backup
 2. a function which checks if the required protocol is MPTCP ? if yes..then multipath switched on else off.
 3. a function which checks if the requirements are satisfied by the system for MPTCP protocol to be used.